kadena-io/pact-5/docs/builtins/Database/read.md

 ### Examples

-he following example demonstrates defining a table schema for an `accounts` table that stores information about bank accounts, including the balance, currecny, and owner of each account:
+he following example demonstrates defining a table schema for an `accounts` table that stores information about bank accounts, including the balance, currency, and owner of each account:

 ```pact
 (defschema account